Enjoy a superabundance of healthy delicious foods. Kiss hunger cravings goodbye!

 Go easy on fruit and vegetable juices because they provide less satiety than whole fruits and vegetables.

 While artificial sweeteners have not been proven to aid weight loss, they may be of benefit to people with diabetes, elevated triglycerides, and those following the Pritikin Eating Plan to lose weight.
-Limit intake to 3 to 6 packets per day.
+Limit intake to no more than 10 to 12 packets per day.
 Sucralose (Splenda) appears to be the safest choice.